PokemonHacker1337/HackedFlashGames/README.md

 Meat Boy:
 Start with all levels unlocked, invincible.

+Neon Race:
+Start with $999999999 (upgrades aren't broken, you have to buy them in order), all levels unlocked, start with the Supercar, infinite turbo after destroying 1 red vehicle (resets if you crash).

+Neon Race 2:
+Same as the first game.

 Potty Racers:
 Infinite money (buying upgrades isn't broken, you have to buy the upgrades in order), infinite fuel (I set it to 65535 as I struggled to figure out how to set up infinite fuel at first).